gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ('Inception', 2010, 'Christopher Nolan', 8.8)
 ```

 Python understands this is a tuple just from the comma-separated values.
-However, using parentheses is a good habit, especially when you're working with more complex code — it makes your intention clearer and reduces mistakes.
+However, using parentheses is a good habit, especially when you're working with more complex code, it makes your intention clearer and reduces mistakes.

 > ✅ **Note:** Always use parentheses for clarity when you're defining tuples in functions or passing them around in more complicated scenarios.